-Hard-to-wire locations receive connectivity without costly construction part of the wired-port networking design that provides connectivity when users are at their desks or at another wired location, wireless allows connectivity in transit to meetings and turns cafeterias or other meeting places into temporary conference rooms.
-Wireless networks enable the users to stay connected and the flow of information to continue regardless of physical
+Providing the ability to stay connected regardless of employee location improves the effectiveness and efficiency of employees.
+As an integrated part of the wired-port networking design that provides connectivity when users are at their desks or at another wired location, wireless allows connectivity in transit to meetings and turns cafeterias or other meeting places into temporary conference rooms.
+Wireless networks enable the users to stay connected and the flow of information to continue regardless of physical building limitations.